Why Perth has more to offer than just Ashes cricket this winter

 Tonic & Ginger (The Old Synagogue) - Fremantle

-Six nights accommodation and tickets to all 5 days of the first NRMA Insurance Ashes Test in Perth plus a six day Margaret River and Albany Self drive trip including accommodation and all inclusive car hire with international flights from London Heathrow.
-From £2470 per person:
+Get six nights accommodation and tickets to all 5 days of the first NRMA Insurance Ashes Test in Perth plus a six day Margaret River and Albany Self drive trip including accommodation and all inclusive car hire with international flights from London Heathrow.
+From £2,470 per person.
+For more information visit Freedomdestinations.co.uk

 Join our commenting forum